 Both RBC Direct Investing and Wealthsimple Trade offer web and mobile trading apps.

 That said, RBC Direct Investing offers more trading tools than Wealthsimple Trade, including:

 - Price and news alerts

 - Real-time level 1 data and level 2 quotes

 - Performance tracking tool

 - Research reports from Morningstar and RBC Research

 - Technical analysis from Trading Central.

 - Interactive online community

 Wealthsimple Trade offers services via email, chat, and phone.
-You can reach its customer service support by phone from 8am – 8pm (EST) from Monday-Friday and 9am – 6pm ET for Saturday and Sunday.
+You can reach its customer service support by phone from 8am – 8pm (EST) from Monday-Friday, and 9am – 6pm on Saturday and Sunday.